FAUGroup22/Group-Project-App/README.md

 **Required Must-have Stories**

-* The user will be able to see the app icon on the home screen and see the logo during the load screen
+* The user will be able to see the app icon on the home screen and see the logo during the load screen (Completed)
-* The user can create an account
+* The user can create an account (Completed)
-* The user can sign into a pre-exisiting account
+* The user can sign into a pre-exisiting account (Completed)
 * The user can see live auctions
 * The user can click a specific auction and make bid
 * The user can post items for auction